Costa del Sol | Guide to Castillo de la Duquesa a small fishing village

-Just ½ kilometre west of the resort of Puerto de la Duquesa, this small white fishing village nestled alongside its 18th century castle is as unspoilt as any place you are likely to find in this area.
+Just ½ kilometre west of the purpose built marina and resort of Puerto de la Duquesa, this small white fishing village nestled alongside its 18th century castle, is as unspoilt as any place you are likely to find in this area.
 The castle itself was built in 1767 and is one of the finest examples of 18th century fortifications in this part of Spain.
 Castillo de la Duquesa also has some fine restaurants.

-Beach at Castillo de la Duquesa
+The Village of Castillo de la Duquesa

 The small, white, fishing cottages, once fronting directly on to the beach, now protected by a sea wall, surround a village square, the Plaza de los Banos Romanos.
 There is a small, ornately decorated church, a couple of bars and a number of fish restaurants.
 During the summer, June to September, you will find two traditional chiringuitos open, one at each end of the village, Malibu to the west and Andres y Maria to the east.
 Both have sunbeds and umbrellas for daily hire.
 Alongside Malibu the local fishing boats rest safely above the high water mark, drawn from the sea by a windlass the design of which has not changed for 2,500 years.